-We all know that we should be brushing our teeth at least twice a day to prevent plaque from building up on them.
+We all know that we should brush our teeth at least twice a day to prevent plaque from building up on them.
 But do we use an electric or manual toothbrush?
 Which is the better of the two?
-The American Dental Association says that both are effective, so how do we decide?
+The American Dental Association says both are effective, so how do we decide?

 In this post, we will look at that issue.

 These bristles actively remove plaque with little need of interference from you.
 Your main task is to hold it in the right position and move it along in a small circular pattern.
 As you might expect, it is more effective at plaque removal.

 Do choose the bristles that oscillate, rather than those that simply vibrate for a more effective clean.

 - People who are concerned that they are not cleaning enough.

 - Those who have mobility issues brought on by things like arthritis or carpal tunnel syndrome.

 - Those that like the idea of a built-in timer to ensure that you brush for long enough.

 - People who would like to be kinder to the environment.
 When the bristles of these brushes splay, you replace the head, not the whole brush.